BenKarmay/benkarmay.github.io/_posts/2023-02-24-Origin-Clone-Blog.md

 | Install the GRUB boot loader | Select device and enter |
 | Finish the instillation | Continue |

 Now can choose to continue to OS login where you are prompted for User Name and Password.
-Use the credentials you configured above.
+Use the credentials you configured above to log in for the fist time.

 ---

-## Validate, Update && Upgrade OS distribution
+# Validate, Update & Upgrade OS distribution

-**Open a terminal session terminal session from the OS GUI:**
+**Open a terminal session:**

 Validation operating system is successfully running in proxmox virtual environment

 ```bash
 # Confirm VM sucsessfully running in proxmox environment